Adelaide Equestrian Festival: Event

 The event is held throughout the East Parklands in separate stages over three days.
-It is classified as a CCI5* by the international governing body FEI, meaning that it is highest level of eventing competition under the FEI banner.
-As of 2024 it is one of seven in the world, with the other taking place in the UK, France, Germany, and the US.
+It is classified as a CCI5* by the international governing body FEI, meaning it is the highest level of eventing competition under the FEI banner.
+As of 2024 it is one of seven such events globally, with others located in the UK, France, Germany, and the US.

 The event is unique in being held in a city-centre, taking place in the Adelaide Park Lands.

 The dressage phase is held on Friday on the arena in front of the heritage-listed Victoria Park Grandstand.
 The cross-country phase is held on Saturday across the park lands and attracts the most spectators.
 The course starts in the arena in front of the grandstand, crosses Wakefield Road to Ityamai-itpina / King Rodney Park (Park 15) and then crosses Bartels Road into Rymill Park / Murlawirrapurka (Park 14) and then returns to the arena again.

 The cross-country course has been designed by Michael Etherington-Smith, who has designed courses for the Olympics in 2000 and 2008 and other CCI5* events, and more recently, by Australian Wayne Copping.
-The water jumps in Rymill Park are regarded as some of the most challenging in international competition.
-The final show-jumping phase is held on Sunday in the main arena in Victoria Park / Pakapakanthi (Park 16).
+The water jumps in Rymill Park are challenging in international competition.

 As of 2024, the event is used to select the Australian team for the 2024 Summer Olympics in Paris.